A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Due to newer, more sophisticated technology, a doctrine of “strict liability” has evolved to help protect consumers who rely on a manufacturer’s warnings about the product’s safety.

-Under this doctrine, an injured consumer may collect from the manufacturer without proving that the manufacturer was at fault.
-But instead, the manufacturer should have warned the consumer of the product’s dangerous properties.
+Under this doctrine, an injured consumer may collect from the manufacturer without proving the manufacturer was at fault for manufacturing a defectively designed or produced product.
+Instead, the manufacturer should have warned the consumer of the product’s dangerous properties.

 Worker Injuries -Third-Party Claims